 Warning messages

 In some situations, it may not be necessary to abort a request with an error message but rather continue without the specific information.
 In these cases, the processing system/end-user needs to be informed about the issue.
-Within the OJP standard warn messages are created by sending Status true while simultaneously returning an error message.
+Within the OJP standard warning messages are created by sending Status true while simultaneously returning an error message.
 A simple representation of the possible situations is given in Table 7 (see [1] section 8.4.1.2).

 Table 7 Service delivery status.